davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.6.5 =

+* Added "To Be Announced" as a placeholder for role assignments, in addition to "Open" and "Not available"
+* Editable text blocks no longer display "No set" when no content has been set for them.

 = 3.6.4 =